JoannaAdermark1/life-hack/README.md

 # WardrobeWhiz.

-This project is a simple website that provides life hacks and tips for organizing your clothes.
-It includes sections on hanging techniques, labeling, shelf dividers, and more.
-The website is built using HTML and CSS.
+Welcome to the WardrobeWhiz website!
+WardrobeWhiz is a platform dedicated to helping you revolutionize the way you organize your clothes.
+With innovative life hacks and practical solutions, we aim to simplify your daily life and make the most of your clothing collection.

 ![Screenshot 2023-10-22 at 17 47 20](https://github.com/JoannaAdermark1/life-hack/assets/137285482/7ff500b6-0370-466b-abd7-f6d7fbae6179)

 [Link to the Live wetbsite](https://joannaadermark1.github.io/life-hack/)